 Local Water Done Well would allow the new water organisation to borrow more money to fund infrastructure projects than what councils can.
 Currently we can borrow 1.75 times our revenue (or up to 175% debt to revenue ratio).
-A new multi-council controlled organisation would be able to borrow up to five times its revenue (up to 500% debt to revenue ratio) for water construction projects, and at a lower cost.
+A new multi-council controlled organisation would be able to borrow up to five times its revenue (up to 500% debt to revenue ratio) for water construction projects.